QTM 350 - Data Science Computing

 • First, make sure you have Docker Desktop installed on your computer.
 It has everything you need to build, run, and share containers

-• If you are using Windows, you will need to enable WSL 2 to run Linux containers
+• If you are using Windows, you may need to enable WSL 2 to run Linux containers

 • We will use Ubuntu 24.04 as the base image for our container

-• Ubuntu is one of the most popular Linux distributions and is widely used in data science, machine learning, and AI
+• As you know by now, Ubuntu is the most popular Linux distribution and is widely used in data science and machine learning

-• But you won’t even feel you are interacting with Ubuntu, as you will be inside a container
+• But you won’t even feel you are interacting with Ubuntu, as you will be using it inside a container

 FROM image:tag